| Jitney (1980) by August Wilson August Wilson (1945-2005), the son of a baker and a

 in 1978 and found work at the regional theatre there.
 Jitney was his

+first play.
 For twenty-five years Wilson engaged in a magnificent

 theatre project: telling the ten-part story of the African experience in